dajanaaruci/Data-Engineering-Project-/Exercise 1 Spotify Songs /README.md

 Party Track Label: We created a new feature to identify high-energy, danceable songs as “party tracks.”
 Data Scaling:

-Log Transformations: Applied to features like loudness and speechiness to reduce skewness.
+Log Transformations: Applied to features like loudness and speech to reduce skewness.
 Min-Max Scaling: Used to scale features like danceability, energy, and tempo between 0 and 1 for better comparison.
 Insights from the Data